Friesian horse: Uses

 As use in agricultural pursuits declined, the Friesian became popular for recreational uses.
-Today, about seven percent of the horses in the Netherlands are Friesians.
+Today, about 7% of the horses in the Netherlands are Friesians.

 The Friesian horse today is used both in harness and under saddle, particularly in the discipline of dressage.
 In harness, they are used for competitive and recreational driving.
 A traditional carriage seen in some events designed for Friesian horses is a high-wheeled cart called a Sjees.
 Friesians are also used to pull vintage carriages at ceremonial events and parades.

-Because of their color and striking appearance, Friesian horses are a popular breed in movies and television, particularly in historic and fantasy dramas.
+Because of their colour and striking appearance, Friesian horses are a popular breed in movies and television, particularly in historic and fantasy dramas.
 They are viewed as calm in the face of the activity associated with filmmaking, but also elegant on-camera.